sarmadshamim/NetflixClone/README.md

 # NetflixClone
- A ui clone of netfix firs page
+ A ui clone of netfix first page